Game of Thrones season 8 second of new footage is totally worth it

 In that 3-second snippet, you'll see Jon Snow (Kit Harrington) give sis' Sansa Stark (Sophie Turner) a good ol' hug.
 The sweetness (aside from Sansa's steely glare) starts at 1:10 with the caption "Final Season".
 According to Entertainment Weekly, this isn't the same hug from their Castle Black reunion.

-This is for the fans clamouring for any morsel of the new season.
+Here it is below for fans clamouring for any morsel of the new season.

 Game of Thrones season 8 is yet to have an air date, though there's speculation it'll debut in the first half of 2019.